Skip to navigation Skip to content

 Reciprocal Health Care Agreements (RHCA) claims where claimant has left the country

-Contact Medicare Customer Local Peer Support (LPS) for help with processing a patient claim when:
+Contact Medicare Customer Local Peer Support (LPS) for help if the claimant has:

 Radiation oncology